 - Know Weights – It takes approximately 30 or so aluminum cans to make one pound so as you collect or crush them, it can be a wise idea to have a rough count of how many you have.
 This will allow you to estimate how much money you will be making once you recycle them with your scrap yard.
 As you begin asking for current prices you can see if it’s worth holding onto them a bit longer knowing how many you have.

 Once you have gathered your aluminum cans for scrap, use the iScrap App to find the closest scrap yard that is currently buying aluminum cans.
 You can check their scrap pricing list or you can contact them if they don’t have the information you are looking for.
 Be sure to gather all of your aluminum cans and separate them from other materials you may be bringing to the scrap yard.
 After you’ve brought your cans to the recycling yard, be sure to report the price you received on the iScrap App for your location.

 The price of aluminum cans for scrap metal value is usually a bit higher than the regular aluminum scrap price.
 Remember not only will you be saving enough energy to run a TV for three hours, but recycling aluminum cans has a benefit on your wallet.
 You can recycle an aluminum can and 60 days later it can be reused and back on the shelf.

 Where Can You Find Aluminum Cans for Scrap?

-- Local Sports – If you are near football or baseball stadiums, the tailgating parking lots are a great place to start to look for cans.
-You can walk around the parking lots for hours lading up to the game to take cans away from the fans enjoying their pre-game traditions.
+- Local Sports – If you are near football or baseball stadiums, the tailgating parking lots are a great place to start looking for cans.
+You can walk around the parking lots for hours leading up to the game to take cans away from the fans enjoying their pre-game traditions.